ELEVATED, Book Chapter 3: “Cannabis, Creativity, and Cognitive Liberty”, Part II

 Cannabis and Creativity: Scientific Investigations

 There are only very few recent scientific studies concerning cannabis and creativity.
 40 41 Studies interpreting them usually concentrate on the concepts of divergent thinking and convergent thinking for creativity because there are standardized tests for these cognitive abilities.
-Divergent thinking can be assessed for instance with the Alternate Uses Task (AUT), where individuals are asked to generate, as many as possible, uses for a certain object, for instance, a book.
+Divergent thinking can be assessed with the Alternate Uses Task (AUT), where individuals are asked to generate, as many as possible, uses for a certain object, for instance, a book.
 Some answers would be that you can read a book, help ignite a fire with the pages, kill a fly with it, step on it to reach something high up, etc. Your answers are then evaluated along the lines of certain criteria, for instance, originality.

 Convergent thinking is usually measured with the Remote Associates Test (RAT) in which people are asked to find a concept that can be meaningfully related to three seemingly unrelated concepts, e.g. “widow”, “bite”, and “monkey”.
 The solution here would be “spider”.